 Let $\hat{J}$ be the limit set of $\hat{S}$ (see Definition \ref{CIFSDEF}) and $\hat{h}$ be the Hausdorff dimension of $\hat{J}$.
-For each $s \geq 0$, we denote by $\mathcal{H}^{s}$ the $s$-dimensional Hausdorff measure and denoted by $\mathcal{P}^{s}$ the $s$-dimensional packing measure.
-For this example, Mauldin and Urba\'{n}ski showed the following theorem. \begin{theorem}[D. Mauldin, M. Urbanski (1996)] Let $\hat{S}$ be the CIFS of complex continued fractions as above.
-Then, we have that $\mathcal{H}^{\hat{h}}(\hat{J}) = 0$ and $0 < \mathcal{P}^{\hat{h}}(\hat{J}) < \infty$. \end{theorem} Note that they obtained an example of infinite CIFS for which the Hausdorff measure of the limit set with respect to the Hausdorff dimension of the limit set is zero and the packing measure of the limit set with respect to the packing dimension of the limit set is positive and finite.
-That is, they found a new phenomenon of infinite CIFSs which cannot hold in finite CIFSs.
+For each $s \geq 0$, we denote by $\mathcal{H}^{s}$ the $s$-dimensional Hausdorff measure and denote by $\mathcal{P}^{s}$ the $s$-dimensional packing measure.
+Regarding this example, Mauldin and Urba\'{n}ski showed the following theorem. \begin{theorem}[D. Mauldin, M. Urba\'{n}ski (1996)] Let $\hat{S}$ be the CIFS of complex continued fractions as above.
+Then, we have $\mathcal{H}^{\hat{h}}(\hat{J}) = 0$ and $0 < \mathcal{P}^{\hat{h}}(\hat{J}) < \infty$. \end{theorem} Note that they obtained an example of infinite CIFSs for which the proper-dimensional Hausdorff measure of the limit set is zero and the proper-dimensional packing measure of the limit set is positive and finite.
+That is, they found an example of a phenomenon of infinite CIFSs with the OSC which cannot hold in any finite CIFSs with the OSC.

-In our previous papers \cite{IOS} and \cite{IS}, we considered a family of CIFSs of generalized complex continued fractions which is a generalization of the CIFS $\hat{S}$ of complex continued fractions, in order to present new and interesting examples of infinite CIFSs.
-We estimated the Hausdorff dimension of the limit set of each CIFS of the generalized complex continued fractions and showed non-positiveness of the Hausdorff measure and positiveness of the packing measure of the limit set with respect to the Hausdorff dimension of the limit set.
+In our previous papers \cite{IOS} and \cite{IS}, we considered a family of CIFSs of generalized complex continued fractions in order to present other examples of infinite CIFSs.
+In particular, we estimated the Hausdorff dimension of the limit set of each CIFS of the generalized complex continued fractions, and showed the non-positivity of the Hausdorff measure and the positivity of the packing measure of the limit set with respect to the Hausdorff dimension of the limit set.
 Note that the family of the CIFSs introduced in the papers \cite{IOS} and \cite{IS} has uncountably many elements.
-On the other hand, we did not obtain results on the relationship between the Hausdorff dimension and the packing dimension and the finiteness of the packing measure of the limit set with respect to the packing dimensions of the limit set in \cite{IOS} and \cite{IS}, and we have been interested in the relationship and the finiteness of the packing measure of the limit set.
-The aim of this paper is to show the relationship between the Hausdorff dimension and the packing dimension of each limit set and the finiteness of the packing measure of each limit set with respect to the packing dimensions in the family of the CIFSs of the generalized complex continued fractions, in order to find new, interesting and uncountably infinite examples of infinite CIFSs with the phenomenon which cannot hold in finite CIFSs.
+However, there are unsolved problems in \cite{IOS} and \cite{IS}: the estimation of the packing dimension and the proper-dimensional packing measure of the limit set.
+Therefore, the aim of this paper is to estimate the packing dimension and the proper-dimensional packing measure of each limit set in the family of the CIFSs of the generalized complex continued fractions, in order to improve the previous works \cite{IOS} and \cite{IS}.

 The precise statement is the following.
 Let

 and we set $I_{\tau} := \{ m +n\tau \in \mathbb{C} \ |\ m, n \in \mathbb{N} \}$ for each $\tau \in A_{0}$, where $\mathbb{N}$ is the set of the positive integers. \begin{definition}[The CIFS of generalized complex continued fractions] Let $\tau \in A_{0}$.
 Then, we say that $S_{\tau} := \{ \phi_{b} \colon X \rightarrow X \ |\ b \in I_{\tau} \} $ is the CIFS of generalized complex continued fractions.
 Here, for each $\tau \in A_{0}$ and $b \in I_{\tau}$, $\phi_{b}$ is defined by